 I also decided to pursue my passion in a very real way and started a program to become a Nutritional Therapy Practitioner.
 Although I have been doing it essentially one class at a time it has taken me this long because during this time I also : got a new job that I really love but that requires 50-75% travel, met the man of my wildest dreams, bought my first house in Minneapolis, adopted a rescue pup named Beesly (after Pam Beesly from The Office), auditioned for a Food Network show, almost became a fitness coach on the side, and lived a genuinely spectacular life.
 If there is one piece of advice I would give based on the last couple years it is CHOOSE TO BE HAPPY.
 Our attitude controls everything in our lives and sometimes it is HARD to do this but it gets easier each time and it changes how our brains function (pretty effing cool).

 Now, why did I decide to return?
-For one, this recipe is really effing good 😉 But truly, I am nearing the end of my program to become a Nutritional Therapy Practitioner, the world is in a crazy place, and I really really want to connect with more people in my community.
+For one, this cookie recipe is really effing good 😉 But truly, I am nearing the end of my program to become a Nutritional Therapy Practitioner, the world is in a crazy place, and I really really want to connect with more people in my community.
 This is part of my community.
-PLUS I am learning more and more amazing and sometimes terrifying information every day regarding food, lifestyle, self-care, etc and I want to share MORE of that and fewer recipes.
+PLUS I am learning more and more amazing and sometimes terrifying information every day regarding food, lifestyle, self-care, etc and I want to share MORE of that and fewer recipes (unless they are cookie recipes).
 What do you think of that?
 I would honestly love to hear from you if you have specific things you would like to hear from me!